7 top-chef breakfast ideas for the week ahead

 Monday | Granola power bowl

-Weekends are usually cheated days when it comes to food, so, during the week, everyone should largely focus on eating healthy food.
+Weekends usually are cheat days when it comes to food, so, during the week, everyone should largely focus on eating healthy.
 Start the weekday with protein-heavy meals to stay full and energetic.
 One can always opt for a convenient and nutritious ‘oats granola bar’ or ‘granola power bowl’ which is a mix of granola, yogurt, fresh cut fruits, with a drizzle of honey.

 Tuesday | Fruit-chia pudding or parfait